pharaox/active_courtiers/README.md

 This mod does not modify any vanilla files and should be compatible with most other mods.
 Note that some total conversion mods remove parts of vanilla that may be referred to by this mod, so compatibility with such mods is not guaranteed.
 Also, this mod cannot properly evaluate candidates for councillor or court positions introduced by conversion mods without a compatch.

 This mod is now fully compatible with [A Game of Thrones](https://steamcommunity.com/sharedfiles/filedetails/?id=2962333032) with a compatibility patch, see [Links](#links).
-Since AGOT is still on CK3 1.11.x, you need to use the older version mentioned above.

-The [Love Marriage Family](https://steamcommunity.com/sharedfiles/filedetails/?id=3037969445) mod also features marriage requests by courtiers, but for different purposes and only limited to the player's realm.
+The [Love Marriage Family](https://steamcommunity.com/sharedfiles/filedetails/?id=3037969445) mod also features marriage requests by courtiers, but only limited to the player's realm.
 The two mods are compatible with each other and the frequency of their events can be configured via game rules.
 If you use LMF or other mods that change the marriage acceptance by AI, set the game rule **Marriage Acceptance by AI** to **Original**.

 This mod also supports changing its game rules mid-game with the [Gamerule Gadget](https://steamcommunity.com/sharedfiles/filedetails/?id=2826829936) mod.